hanhan9334/team1c/README.md

-# Team One Cent's Fall 2020 project.
+# This is the database branch